mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 ### Customize the filter panel content

-The customization of the filter panel content, can be performed by passing props to the he default `<GridFilterPanel/>` component.
+The customization of the filter panel content can be performed by passing props to the default `<GridFilterPanel />` component.
-These props allows you to override
+The props available allow to override:

 - The available `linkOperators`
 - The order of the column selector